bevyengine/bevy_editor_prototypes/CONTRIBUTING.md

 ## Before Submitting a PR

-- Ensure you are up-to-date locally with the main bevy repo, we track bevy's `main` branch as a dependecy.
+- Ensure you are up-to-date locally with the main bevy repo, we track bevy's `main` branch as a dependency.